1988 Singaporean general election: Background

 In 1986, the PAP government introduced Town Councils (TC).
-Unlike the former City Council, which was abolished in 1959 and held separate local elections, Town Councils do not operate through distinct electoral mandates.
+Unlike the former City Council, which was abolished in 1959 and held separate local elections, TCs do not operate through distinct electoral mandates.
 Instead, local administrative responsibilities are delegated to elected Members of Parliament through general elections.
 This move coincided with the establishment of Group Representation Constituencies (GRC), a system based on the plurality general ticket method.
 GRCs were introduced with the stated aim of guaranteeing ethnic minority representation in Parliament.
 However, the scheme was heavily criticised by opposition politicians and parties, who argued that it created significant barriers to electoral competition.
 GRCs were initially formed as constituencies represented by teams of three members.
 Additionally, this election marked a procedural change in the handling of electoral boundaries.
 For the first time, alterations to electoral divisions were approved directly by the Prime Minister's Office, rather than being debated and passed in Parliament through a formal bill.

 The opposition landscape also evolved significantly during this period.
-The Workers' Party (WP) absorbed both the Barisan Sosialis (BS) and the Singapore United Front, positioning itself as the dominant opposition party.
+Workers' Party (WP) absorbed both the Barisan Sosialis and the Singapore United Front, positioning itself as the dominant opposition party.
 However, WP's Secretary-General J. B. Jeyaretnam was ineligible to contest in this general election, having been barred for five years in 1986 after being convicted for falsely declaring the party's accounts.
 He had previously served as MP for Anson from 1981 until his seat was vacated in 1986.
-Under the Constitution of Singapore at the time, a MP must vacate their seat if fined S$2,000 or more or sentenced to 12 months or more in jail.
+Under the Constitution of Singapore at the time, an MP must vacate their seat if fined S$2,000 or more or sentenced to 12 months or more in jail.
 The fine quantum was increased to S$10,000 in 2022.
 Jeyaretnam consistently maintained that his convictions were politically motivated.
 WP also formed a cooperative alliance with the Malay–based party Pertubuhan Kebangsaan Melayu Singapura (PKMS), creating a united faction ahead of the election.
 On 6 March 1987, the National Solidarity Party (NSP) was established by Kum Teng Hock, a former member of the ruling PAP, and Soon Kia Seng, a former chairman of the SDP.
 They became the party's founding President and Secretary-General respectively.